how to run locally llama.cpp for home assistant on rpi5

 "messages": [{"role": "user", "content": "Hello Gemma!"}]

-Local OpenAI LLM
+Custom Integration - Local OpenAI LLM Integration

 https://github.com/skye-harris/hass_local_openai_llm